-Year Prerequisite: Sophomore/Junior/Senior standing Lab Fee: None and/or to be determined World history traces time from the development of civilization to 20th Century society.
+Prerequisite: Sophomore/Junior/Senior standing

+World history traces time from the development of civilization to 20th Century society.
 Emphasis is on European development and its influence in today's world.
 A topical approach will be used to survey India, Japan, China, Africa, and Latin America.
-In-depth studies include Ancient Egypt; classical civilizations of Greece and Rome; middle Ages;
+In-depth studies include Ancient Egypt; classical civilizations of Greece and Rome; middle Ages; Renaissance; Age of Exploration; and social, economic, and political development.

-Modern Problems /2 credit Semester

-Prerequisite: Sophomore standing Lab Fee: None or to be determined
+Modern Problems 1⁄2 credit Semester Prerequisite: Sophomore standing Lab Fee: None or to be determined